 Thanks to a new method that gives a single photo a cinematic experience.
 Developed by scientists from the University of Washington, the technique uses deep learning algorithms to convert a single photo into a video.

-For example, if you have given the sample picture of the tree, the system creates a video showing the movement of leaves.
+For example, if you have given a sample picture of the tree, the system creates a video showing the movement of leaves.

-This method creates a seamless loop video that appears as continuous motion.
+This method creates a seamless loop video that appears as a continuous motion.

 Lead author Aleksander Holynski, a doctoral student in the Paul G. Allen School of Computer Science & Engineering, said, “A picture captures a moment frozen in time.
 But a lot of information is lost in a static image.
 What led to this moment, and how are things changing?
 Think about the last time you found yourself fixated on something really interesting — chances are, it wasn’t static.”